collamaf/UA9_22/README.md

 31-03-2022: by collamaf
 - Add possibility to pass from command line also the experimental setup: 1 loads `mua922_conf1.mac`
+- ~~Automatic merge of multiple root files after run~~

+19-04-2022: by collamaf
+- Add possibility to disable from command line also channeling in first crystal (`NoCh`)
+- Add trigger logic: save events having hit all 3 crystals

+06-05-2022: by collamaf
+- Add possibility to remove from command line the presence of X2 (`NoCryst2`)
+- Add possibility to create a detector telescope after X3 (`Telescope`)

 ## TODOs
 - need to create a macro for digi/smearing of SiDet hits